jstonge/work-with-us-canvas/static/big-data.md

 How big is big?
 Once upon a time, 100Gb was a lot.
-Now we don't need large infrastructure to handle such workflow, given the right computational skillsets.
+Now we don't need large infrastructure to handle such workflow anymore, given the right computational skillsets.